-Ectropion surgery
+Entropion surgery

-What is Ectropion?
+What is Entropion?

-Lower eyelid ectropion is a condition where the lower eyelid rotates outwards.
-As a result it may cause watering, stickiness, foreign body sensation and redness of the exposed conjunctival inner eyelid lining.
-It is sometimes mistaken for conjunctivitis.
-The eversion of the eyelid is usually the result of laxity of the eyelid which becomes more common in later life and can also be associated with certain medical conditions such as obstructive sleep apnoea.
-It can also occur as a result of weakness of the facial muscles or after surgery to remove lesions from the eyelid or cheek.
+Lower eyelid entropion is a condition where the lower eyelid rotates inwards causing the eyelashes to scratch against the surface of the eye.
+As a result it causes a foreign body sensation, watering and stickiness of the eye and as a result is sometimes mistaken for conjunctivitis.
+The inversion of the eyelid is usually the result of laxity of the eyelid which becomes more common in later life and can also be associated with certain medical conditions such as obstructive sleep apnoea.